Service Dog Program

 - *Note – Scent-based medical alerts (exception: diabetic alert dog) do not have enough current research behind them to guarantee results.
 The methods for collecting scent samples during medical events and training dogs to orient on these samples is a sound practice, but we cannot guarantee that all dogs will be able to reliably perform these alerts.
 For any team wishing to train scent-based medical alerts, we recommend this not be the only task the dog is trained to perform.

-Seizure Assistance
+Seizure Response

 If the dog does not possess a natural alert and is unsuccessful with scent-based training, we can still train response/assistance behaviors for seizures, such as: